-Gene and cell therapy are currently two of the most promising therapeutic areas, potentially allowing novel treatment of a variety of inherited and acquired diseases.
-Both therapies employ various types of engineered viral vectors to selectively deliver genetic material to certain tissues, and subsequently replace the erroneous genetic expression causing the disease.
-Among the most promising tools in human gene therapy are viral vectors based on adeno viruses, adeno-associated virus (AAV) and Lentiviruses.
-The increase in effective treatments using viral vectors have stressed the importance of scalable, high-yield manufacturing methods.
+Cell and gene therapy are currently two of the most promising therapeutic areas, potentially allowing novel treatment of a variety of inherited and acquired diseases.
+In both therapies, engineered viral vectors are used to deliver and insert genetic material into cells to treat disease.
+Among the most promising tools in human gene therapy are viral vectors based on adenoviruses, adeno-associated viruses (AAVs) and lentiviruses.
+To drive clinical studies and commercialisation, the development of scalable, robust and high-yielding manufacturing methods for these vectors remains a key challenge for the industry.

 SAN HQ and M-SAN HQ